ksananth4424/Datum/parser/README.md

 correct_{test_case_num}.dt is to test the correct codes. \
 Similarly wrong_{test_case_num}.dt is to test the wrong code.

+## Installations

+In order to run this run the following command

+    $ sudo apt install bison

 ## Testing

 Go to the parser folder and run the following